Raku/intellij-ide-plugin/perl6-idea-plugin/tools/p6-grammar-to-idea/README.md

-# Perl 6 grammar-ish to IDEA platform Lexer/Parser
+# Raku grammar-ish to IDEA platform Lexer/Parser

-This is a tool that takes something that looks very much like a Perl 6 grammar and produces Java code implementing the IDEA platform `Lexer` and `PsiParser` interfaces.
+This is a tool that takes something that looks very much like a Raku grammar and produces Java code implementing the IDEA platform `Lexer` and `PsiParser` interfaces.

-This turns out to be a hard problem, since Perl 6 grammars, used to specify the Perl 6 language:
+This turns out to be a hard problem, since Raku grammars, used to specify the Raku language:

 * Rely on being able to nest sub-languages as deep as needed inside of each other (`my $rx = /"$foo."bar"()"+/;` has MAIN, Regex, Quote, MAIN, Quote